 Online MBA programs are available in a variety of specialties including finance, accounting, human resources, and executive MBAs designed for professionals with significant experience in the field.
 It’s difficult to say exactly how much an online MBA will increase an individual’s earning potential and job prospects, as many factors contribute to a person’s salary.
 Nevertheless, experts say that across the board, earning an MBA increases lifetime earnings, and there are many ways to obtain an MBA, especially online.
 The following is information about the top online MBA programs, as well as lists of online accelerated MBA programs and online executive MBA programs.
-This MBA guide also includes information about accreditation and answers to frequently asked questions about MBA degrees.
+This MBA guide also includes information about accreditation, online MBA programs by state, and answers to frequently asked questions about MBA degrees.

 This list contains the 25 best online MBA programs accredited by the AACSB.
 These schools have impressive GMAT scores.
 The University of Southern California is ranked #1 with a strong average GMAT score of 708.
 Its MBA program costs $51,480 per year.
 Students in the MBA program at #2-ranked University of North Carolina at Chapel Hill had an average GMAT score of 697.